joeldmyers/coursera-ml-notes/class_1/week_2/README.md

 <img width="919" alt="Bildschirmfoto 2025-05-31 um 3 28 51 PM" src="https://github.com/user-attachments/assets/68840017-7599-4641-aa9a-db9cc4fb47fe" />

 I guess this algorithm takes in a number of iterations which I guess one has to set practically; there's no set way to set this apparently.

+For each iteration, it essentially calculates the partial derivatives and takes a small step down.
+It appends the cost function for debugging / observation purposes.